Resident Evil: Afterlife: Home media

 Resident Evil: Afterlife was released to DVD, Blu-ray and Blu-ray 3D on December 28, 2010 in the United States.
 Special features on the DVD includes a filmmaker commentary and two featurettes.
 The Blu-ray releases includes the same and also with deleted and extended scenes, additional featurettes and outtakes.
 An Ultra HD Blu-ray edition was released on January 17, 2017.

 In 2013, Sony Pictures Home Entertainment released a two-disc set containing the first four films in the series.
-It was called The 4 Movie Resident Evil Collection.
+It was called 'The 4 Movie Resident Evil Collection'.

 Box office

 United States and Canada

-Resident Evil: Afterlife opened on approximately 4,700 screens in 3,203 locations, with 2,062 of the locations showing on 3D-equipped screens and 141 in IMAX 3D, ranking as one of the largest 3D releases at the time.
+Resident Evil: Afterlife opened on approximately 4,700 screens in 3,203 locations, with 2,062 of the locations showing on 3D-equipped screens and 141 in IMAX 3D, ranking as one of the widest 3D releases at the time.
 In Canada, the film opened in an additional 250 theaters through Alliance Films.
 The film opened at number one and took in $10.7 million on its opening day and $26.6 million on its opening weekend.
-By its second weekend, the film had dropped to fourth place, with the newly-released The Town taking its first place spot.
+By its second weekend, the film had dropped to fourth place, with the newly released The Town taking its first place spot.
 It grossed $10 million, a 63% decrease in ticket sales from its opening weekend.
 It fell to seventh place by its third weekend, grossing $4.9 million and was removed from 567 theaters.
-On its fourth weekend, Resident Evil: Afterlife moved to eleventh place, with the newly-released Case 39 at number one, while grossing $2.7 million and being dropped from 735 theaters.
+On its fourth weekend, Resident Evil: Afterlife moved to eleventh place, with the newly released Case 39 at number one, while grossing $2.7 million and being dropped from 735 theaters.
 For the film's fifth weekend, it made $1.2 million, a 54% decrease from the previous weekend, and was removed from an additional 895 theaters.
-For its sixth, seventh and eight weekends, it had dropped to $347,264, $137,502 and $70,474 respectively, and was playing in 140 theaters by its eight and final weekend.
+For its sixth, seventh and eight weekends, it had dropped to $347,264, $137,502 and $70,474, respectively, and was playing in 140 theaters by its eight and final weekend.
 The film left theaters on November 4, 2010, after 56 days of release.